victorpcamargo/AWSCloudPractitioner/README.md

   - AWS Trusted Advisor - Access to the 7 core Trusted Advisor checks and guidance to provision your resources following best practices to increase performance and improve security.
   - AWS Personal Health Dashboard - A personalized view of the health of AWS services, and alerts when your resources are impacted.

 - Developer - AWS recommends Developer Support plan if you are testing or doing early development on AWS and want the ability to get email-based technical support during business hours as well as general architectural guidance as you build and test.
 This plan also supports general guidance on how services can be used for various use cases, workloads, or applications.
 You do not get access to Infrastructure Event Management with this plan.
 This plan provides access to just the 7 core Trusted Advisor checks.
+AWS Developer Support plan allows one primary contact to open unlimited cases.

 #### References:
 #### https://aws.amazon.com/premiumsupport/plans/